 All responses to the electronic survey were considered by the EAG, SAAC and the ANMAC Board.
-The draft accreditation standards were distributed to stakeholders for review (including for accuracy and completeness) before the second consultation forum.
+The draft EPIQ RN Accreditation Standards were distributed to stakeholders for review (including for accuracy and completeness) before the second consultation forum.

 The four primary issues remaining-category of education provider, what award or qualification, if any, would be appropriate, program content, and workplace practice requirements-were placed on the agenda for the final consultation forum held in Sydney on 4 July 2013.
 These, and other issues raised by participants during the forum, were discussed in a facilitated session and, for the most part, resolved.
+Following a review by the EAG, SAAC and ANMAC Board throughout August and September 2013, the proposed accreditation standards were presented to the NMBA for consideration in October 2013.